allanhung/kubernetes_collection/vault/example/vault-plugin-secrets-alicloud/README.md

 ```
 * Create a User for Vault with the previous custom policy and get the access keypair
 * Upload the access keypair to Vault configuration
+* If key is set in environment variable, it will use environment instead of config.
 ```
 vault write alicloud/config \
             access_key=<ALICLOUD_ACCESS_KEY_ID> \